Willow Isle C’est la Vie (Skylar), a typical Lucas Terrier.

 Coat

-The coat should be fairly harsh, weather resistant and of medium length.
+The coat should be weather resistant with a soft, dense undercoat, a fairly harsh, wiry top coat, and of medium length.
 The standard calls for traditional hard jacket (attained by hand stripping method).

 Color